 When you first create a font resource the font editor window will open with the following options:

 Here you can give your font a unique name (alpha numeric characters and the "_" under-bar symbol only), as well as choose the font to use.
 The font must be installed on your machine and due to licensing issues, GameMaker Studio 2 does not store the actual font files with the project file by default, but rather the font is rendered to a texture page as pre-rendered glyphs.
-If you want to distribute the actual font file (*.ttf only) along with the project when making a Marketplace asset, then you can check the option Include Font In Marketplace Asset.
+If you want to distribute the actual font file (*.ttf only) along with the project when making a Marketplace asset or for any other reason, you can check the option Copy To Project.
 This will open the file explorer where you can select the font file and it will then be added to the files bundled with the project.IMPORTANT NOTE: You should only use fonts that you are legally permitted and licensed to redistribute or use in your project.

 In this section you can set the size (in points - default is 12pt) and whether the font should be drawn as bold or italic or have anti-aliasing (edge smoothing) applied.
 The preview window on the right will show you the preview text as it will look with the size and transforms you have specified.